sukanyasmeher/sfal-vsd/README.md

 <details>
 	<summary> Day 6 </summary>

- ## Day 6 - Introduction to Logic Synthesis
+ # Day 6 - Introduction to Logic Synthesis

+ ## About the course

  ### Tools that will be used for the lab